rjspencer/docs/theming.md

 :	the total amount of blog posts

 ## BlogView
 A view for a single blog post.
-Meant to be used with `{Page:BlogView}`
+Meant to be used with `{page:BlogView}`

 fanSubmittedIsExclusive
 :	whether or not to consider content submitted by fans to a fansite as exclusive or not